MicrosoftDocs/azure-devops-docs/docs/organizations/settings/timezone-settings-and-usage.md

 There are two main time zone settings: organization and each user's personal profile.
 Most times displayed in the web portal are based on the organization's time zone, except for those noted later is this article.

-BY default, all Azure DevOps organizations and user accounts are set to UTC (Coordinated Universal Time) irrespective of what zones they are hosted in.
+By default, all Azure DevOps organizations and user accounts are set to UTC (Coordinated Universal Time) irrespective of what zones they are hosted in.
 Even if your organization migrated from an on-premises server to Azure DevOps Services, you'll still be set to UTC time.

 To configure the time zone settings, see [Change the time zone in Azure DevOps](../accounts/change-time-zone.md).